 - Python 2 and 3

 - VLC Media Player

-In addition to the Core software listed above, many courses require additional software to complete their coursework.
+In addition to the Core software listed above, many courses require additional software or specific software versions to complete their coursework.
 Department-Specific software is installed in addition to Core software, but is specific to the location in which it is installed.
 For example, Computer Science computer labs may have various editors and IDEs installed, while Mechanical Engineering labs may have CAD and modeling programs.
-Please direct questions about which software is installed in which labs to email@example.com.
+If you have questions, please Submit a Help Request

 If you are an instructor and need to use software in your course, EWS can pre-load the software in both your department's student labs and in the labs that you are teaching the course in.
 Please fill out the software request form at https://go.illinois.edu/EWSSoftware